 Would I buy it again.
 Yes, it’s simple, durable, fast to boil and easy to pack.
 What else do you need?
 Oh, and it’s not overly price for an MSR product.

 We’re starting our list of the best camping kettles off strong with the Alocs Camping Kettle.

-With a capacity of 1.3 L, this kettle is excellent for small groups of campers (2-4 people) or for boiling up water for cooking.
+With a capacity of 1.3 L, this camping kettle is excellent for small groups of campers (2-4 people) or to boil water for cooking.
 Yet despite this large capacity, it weighs in at less than half a pound thanks to its durable anodized aluminum construction.
 This material is also scratch- and corrosion-resistant, making it rugged enough to withstand many trips into the wilderness.

 Our favorite thing about this camping tea kettle, however, is that it’s been designed to maximize heat efficiency.
-This means you won’t have to hang around for ages waiting for that much-need hot beverage on chilly nights, and it’ll also save you fuel if you’re using it with a stove, saving you money in the long run.
+This means you won’t have to hang around for ages waiting for that much-need hot beverage on chilly nights, and it’ll also save you fuel if you’re using it with a camping stove (like my favorite the Primus Kinjia), saving you money in the long run.